sequencing/NxTrim/README.md

 ```
 We concatenate the unknown/mp libraries for SPAdes.
 SPAdes versions>3.1.0 seems to perform better without our virtual single/pe libraries hence we trim with the `--justmp` flag.

 **Note:** We achieved good results using the above commands on the bacterial samples analysed in the NxTrim paper.
 These had moderate coverage (<50X).
-If you have very high coverage samples, it might be preferable to not use the "unknown" library at all to remove the risk of PE contaminants, or just treat it as a single read library.
+If you have very high coverage samples, it might be preferable to not use the "unknown" library at all or just treat it as a single-ended library, this will remove the risk of PE contaminants causing problems.

 ####Output: